neonmate/ashpool/README.md

 # Ashpool

 API for dumping websites to Amazon S3.
+You might want to use https://neonmate.github.io/ashpool/ as client.

 ## `POST` `v1/dump`